 Premenopausal women — For premenopausal women, the most common causes of ovarian cysts include:

-- Dermoid cysts — Dermoid cysts (teratomas) are one of the most common types of cysts found in women between age 20 and 40 years.
+●Dermoid cysts – Dermoid cysts (teratomas) are one of the most common types of cysts found in women between age 20 and 40 years.
 A dermoid cyst is made up ovarian germ cells (germ cells are reproductive cells, eg, eggs) and can contain teeth, hair, or fat.
 Most dermoid cysts are benign, but rarely, they can be cancerous.
-(See "Ovarian germ cell neoplasms: Pathology, clinical manifestations, and diagnosis", section on 'Mature cystic teratoma (dermoid cyst)'.)
+(See "Ovarian germ cell tumors: Pathology, clinical manifestations, and diagnosis", section on 'Mature teratoma (dermoid)'.)

-- Polycystic ovary syndrome (PCOS) — Women with PCOS may have many small cysts.
+●Polycystic ovary syndrome (PCOS) – Women with PCOS may have many small cysts.
 These cysts do not need to be removed or treated with medication, but women with PCOS may need treatment for other PCOS problems, such as irregular menstrual periods.
-(See "Patient information: Polycystic ovary syndrome (PCOS) (Beyond the Basics)".)
+(See "Patient education: Polycystic ovary syndrome (PCOS) (Beyond the Basics)".)

-- Endometriosis — Women with endometriosis can develop a type of ovarian cyst called an endometrioma, or "chocolate cyst."
-(See "Patient information: Endometriosis (Beyond the Basics)".)
+●Endometriosis – Women with endometriosis can develop a type of ovarian cyst called an endometrioma, or "chocolate cyst."
+(See "Patient education: Endometriosis (Beyond the Basics)".)